 As Tracey Hudson says: “With software like myhrtoolkit you can upload your absence policy so that your staff can access it whenever they would like to refer to the information.
 That way, your employees should not be surprised if you need to start a formal absence management programme with them.

 “Good HR software should also allow employees to log into the system and input their own sickness details – what is wrong, are they fit to work and confirm whether or not there is a workplace issue that is affecting their health.
 This is excellent information to log in case of conflict later.”

 In addition, you should be able to set up absence reports and identify patterns of absence at a glance, be that across certain time periods, departments or locations.

 If you need further advice on managing staff absence, we can refer you to a HR consultant that can help you set up effective processes and procedures.
-If you would like a free demonstration of how HR software can help you manage absence, contact [email protected] or call the myhrtoolkit team on 0845 225 0414.
+If you would like a free demonstration of how HR software can help you with absence management, contact email@example.com or call the myhrtoolkit team on 0345 225 0414.

 Written by Fiona Sanderson